milanbankovic/constructions/minizinc/README.md

   for the number of steps should be still provided by maxSteps parameter.

-- model_inc.dzn: an optimization variant of the model, where both minSteps and maxSteps parameters should be provided.
-This model is suitable for incremental strategy of searching for a plan of the minimal length.

 - data.dzn: this data file is included from the models by MiniZinc's include directive.
 It contains the database of the geometric knowledge needed for solving the problems from the Wernick's list.